Last Monday of the Month | 207 Water Street | Free

 Join the South Street Seaport Museum for a recurring maritime-themed book club!
 You can find information on upcoming book selections below.

-In partnership with McNally Jackson Books—located at 4 Fulton Street, just a few doors down from the Museum entrance—Seaport Museum staff and special guests will stir up lively discussions informed by our shared love of literature, history, and preservation.
-Our literary selections will be announced one month in advance.
+In partnership with McNally Jackson Books, Seaport Museum staff and special guests will stir up lively discussions informed by our shared love of literature, history, and preservation.
+Our literary selections will be announced at least one month in advance.

-Nothing Else But Miracles is available for purchase at most bookstores.
-Register for the October meeting of the Seaport Museum Book Club today to receive a 10% off discount code for online orders of the book at McNally Jackson Books.
+The Talented Mrs. Mandelbaum: The Rise and Fall of an American Organized-Crime Boss is available for purchase at most bookstores.
+Register for this meeting of the Seaport Museum Book Club today to receive a 10% off discount code for online orders of the book at McNally Jackson Books.

 Previous Book Club Picks